Jeeppler/qubes-cheatsheet/qubes-cheatsheet.md

 ### Troubleshoot

 #### Application in VM does not start
+\- *How to get more information if applications in a VM refuse to start*

 `qvm-run personal "command" --pass-io` - *pass command directly to the VM.
 Returns an error message command fails.*